-33. Does your jurisdiction have a separate cybersecurity regulator?
+38. Does your jurisdiction have a separate cybersecurity regulator?
 If so, please provide details.

 Pakistan has no separate cybersecurity regulator.
-The Federal Investigations Authority is responsible to implement and enforce the PECA with reference to cyber-crimes.
+The Federal Investigations Authority is responsible to implement and enforce the PECA with reference to cybercrimes.

-34. Do the laws in your jurisdiction provide individual data privacy rights such as the right to access and the right to deletion?
-If so, please provide a general description of the rights, how they are exercised, what exceptions exist and any other relevant details.
+39. Do the data protection laws in your jurisdiction provide individual data privacy rights, such as the right to access and the right to deletion?
+If so, please provide a general description of such rights, how they are exercised, any exceptions and any other relevant details.